 BUSINESS & CALLING CARDS | IDs | OCCASIONAL & GREETING CARDS

-Whether you’re a individual freelancer, founder of a young startup, or part of an established enterprise, there are two crucial design components you need finalized before you even begin thinking of business cards:
+Whether you're a solo freelancer, the founder of a new startup, or a member of an established company, two essential design elements must be finalized before you even consider business cards:

 Logos and color schemes are the two most important visual choices for branding.
 Not only will these elements play a big part in creating your business card, they’ll also help influence other areas like layout and identity.